dineshkummarc/xray-specs/Readme.md

 ## Argument expectations

 Arguments that are received can also be specified.

-The method `matching` will only pass if all the arguments match exactly.
+`matching` will only pass if all the arguments match exactly.

 	namespace.collaborator.expects("some_method")
 		.with_args.matching("hello", "world");